 Most students take the SAT or ACT for the first time during spring of 11th grade.
 This means that you’ll want to start studying during the first semester, getting more serious about your prep as the test date nears.

 To get a better idea about test schedules and studying, check out our SAT and ACT guides:

 The first semester of your junior year of high school probably seems like a funny time to think about summer activities, but it’s a smart idea to get a head start.
 Many students are surprised to learn that top summer programs often have application deadlines in January or February.
 This means doing your research earlier in the year so that you aren’t caught unawares when application deadlines near.

 To learn more about top summer programs, consider these CollegeVine posts:

 Your 11th grade year is generally regarded as the most important year when it comes to college applications.
 Now is the time to plan ahead, get serious about academics, and focus in on extracurriculars.
-For more help along the way, consider the assistance of the CollegeVine Near Peer Mentorship Program, which provides access to practical advice on topics from college admissions to career aspirations, all from successful college students.
+For more help along the way, consider the assistance of the CollegeVine College Application Guidance Program, which helps students navigate the complex college application process from creating a school list to producing stand-out college application essays.